 If your dog has vomited and seems fine afterward he probably has taken care of what was bothering him.

 While the dog may seem to take care of himself, repetitive eating of grass and vomiting can be an indication of some serious stomach problems.
 You should immediately take him to a veterinarian if he shows such behavior.

 There must be times when your dog is simply munching onto his grass and not showing any signs of being sick.

 It is suggested that dogs may be deficient on some nutrients especially fiber and are making up for it.

 Canines are natural scavengers and search for nutrition everywhere.
-Thus, provide your dog with the best dog food you can find for the particular breed!
+Thus, provide your dog with one of the best dog foods you can find for the particular breed!

 This habit is reportedly seen diminishing after switching to a high fiber diet.
 If you think your dog’s diet may be a problem, it is best to contact your veterinary and make changes in his diet.

 3. For Taste!